martywallace/tempest/README.md

 		<tr>
 			<td><code>enabled</code></td>
 			<td><code>true</code></td>
 			<td>Whether or not the site is enabled.
-If not, the site does not active any services or trigger any routes.</td>
+If not, the site does not activate any services or trigger any routes.</td>
 		</tr>
 		<tr>
 			<td><code>dev</code></td>